NYCPPE/nyc-makers-vs-covid/README.md

 To run the site locally `yarn` and then `yarn dev`.

+## How to deploy your changes

+Just push your latest changes to master.
+Another method is to use the built in github editor and just makes changes and submit, the changes will be automatically deployed.

+## How developing with next and mdx works

 To build a static site (output will be placed in the `out` directory) run `yarn build && yarn export`.
 You can deploy this `out` directory to any server.

 Anything you place in the `public` folder will be exported untouched.